Yarikx/reductor/README.md

 [Redux](http://redux.js.org/) inspired predictable state container library for Java/Android.

 Reductor can help you make your state mutations easier to read, write and reason about.
+It leverages annotation processing to validate correctness and generate boilerplate code at compile time, allowing you to express state reducers in a concise way as pure java functions.
 As Redux it's based on three principles (from [Redux documentation](http://redux.js.org/docs/introduction/ThreePrinciples.html)):

 * Single source of truth